 - a.
 Demonstrate knowledge of, and ability to, apply APA Ethical Principles and Code of Conduct and other relevant ethical, legal, and professional standards and guidelines (at the state, regional and federal level.) - b.
-Recognize ethical dilemmas as they arise, describe any competing interests, and apply knowledge of ethical principles to resolve ethical/legal dilemmas. - c.
-Demonstrate knowledge of specific and appropriate procedures for assessing harm or danger to self or others, and ability to implement this knowledge or take required steps to safeguard the welfare of others; this includes taking appropriate actions related to mandatory reporting in cases of suspected child abuse, neglect, or endangerment of children, elderly, or disabled persons. - d.
+Recognize ethical dilemmas as they arise and apply ethical decision-making processes to resolve the dilemmas. - c.
+Independently act to safeguard the welfare of others and implement knowledge of specific and appropriate procedures for assessing harm or danger to self or others, including successfully implementing knowledge of appropriate actions related to mandatory reporting in cases of suspected child abuse, neglect, or endangerment of children, elderly, or disabled persons. - d.
 Conduct self in an ethical manner in all professional activities.